Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/readwrite-splitting/_index.en.md

 +++
-title = "Readwrite-splitting"
+title = "Readwrite Splitting"
 weight = 2
 chapter = true
 +++

-This chapter will introduce the Readwrite-splitting API of ShardingSphere-JDBC.
+This chapter will introduce the Readwrite Splitting API of ShardingSphere-JDBC.